zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	+ \bm{B}(\bm{r}, t) \cdot \frac{\partial}{\partial t}\bm{H}(\bm{r}, t).
 $$

 Comparison of Equations 2.17 and 2.22 shows that both formulations of the Poynting vector are equivalent if the measurement is performed inside a *non-magnetic* material.
 That explains the \\(\mu\_0^{-1}\\) factor: according to the microscopic formulation of the Maxwell equations, an electron (or a proton) is simply a charged region of vacuum.
-In comparison, wave propagation at the macroscopic scale can be considerably more complex.
+In comparison, propagation of electromagnetic fields at the macroscopic scale can be considerably more complex.

 Since electromagnetic fields oscillate so rapidly, one typically measures the *time-averaged* Poynting vector